Horsed/horsed.github.io/_posts/2013-06-09-using-jquery-ui-tooltip-with-apache-wicket.md

 ---
 layout: post
 title: "Using jQuery UI tooltip with Apache Wicket"
-description: "There are several integrations of tooltips based on JavaScript libraries in [wicketstuffs](http://wicketstuff.org) sub project [jWicket](https://github.com/wicketstuff/core/tree/master/jdk-1.6-parent/jwicket-parent/jwicket-tooltip).
-I [contributed](https://github.com/wicketstuff/core/wiki/jWicket-UI-Tooltip) an integration of the [jQuery UI tooltip widget](http://api.jqueryui.com/tooltip/) to it."
+description: There are several integrations of tooltips based on JavaScript libraries in the wicketstuff sub project jWicket.
+I contributed jWicket-UI-Tooltip to it, an integration of the jQuery UI tooltip widget.
 category:
 tags: webdev wicket behavior jquery jqueryui jwicket wicketstuff
 ---
 {% include JB/setup %}

+You can find it [here](https://github.com/wicketstuff/core/wiki/jWicket-UI-Tooltip).
 The snapshot release is available through Maven like this:
 {% highlight xml %}
 <dependency>
   <groupId>org.wicketstuff</groupId>